Like a Dragon: Pirate Yakuza in Hawaii

 The game follows series mainstay Goro Majima, who, after being stranded on an island and losing his memories, now leads his own pirate crew to discover a hidden treasure.
 Alongside the series' returning beat 'em up gameplay, the game features elements of naval warfare based on its piracy theme.

 Pirate Yakuza in Hawaii received generally positive reviews from critics.
+It was followed in February 2026 by a remake of Yakuza 3 called Yakuza Kiwami 3 & Dark Ties.

 Gameplay

 In Pirate Yakuza in Hawaii, players control Goro Majima as they explore four different locales: Rich Island, a remote island in close proximity to Hawaii; Madlantis, a secret island frequented by criminals and pirates; Nele Island, the base of the Palekana religious group; and Honolulu, previously featured as the main setting of Infinite Wealth.

 Similar to older Like a Dragon titles, Pirate Yakuza in Hawaii utilizes a beat 'em up combat system.
 Majima has access to two fighting styles: Mad Dog, a speed-focused style; and Sea Dog, which allows Majima to wield dual cutlasses and pistols, as well as other pirate tools.
 A new addition to the combat system is the ability to jump and perform mid-air combos.

 Outside of regular combat and exploration, players can also assemble a pirate crew and upgrade their own ship, the Goromaru, which they can use to explore the sea and engage in combat with other pirate ships.
 Ship combat takes place in real-time, and players can board certain enemy ships after depleting their health to battle their crew and defeat their captain.

 Pirate Yakuza in Hawaii features the return of several minigames from previous Like a Dragon titles, such as Karaoke, Crazy Delivery, and Dragon Kart.
 In addition, a new side activity, Masaru's Love Journey, focuses on Majima recruiting "Minato girls" to hang out with one of the game's characters, Masaru Fujita.

 As with other Like a Dragon titles, Pirate Yakuza in Hawaii features unlockable emulations of older Sega games, such as the Master System and SG-1000 games Poseidon Wars 3-D, Space Harrier 3-D, Star Jacker, and the arcade game The Ocean Hunter.